SBIMB/local-gen3-poc/README.md

 | NAME          | NAMESPACE | REVISION  | UPDATED | STATUS  | CHART | APP VERSION |
 | ------------- | --------- | --------- | ------- | ------- | ----- | ----------- |
 ```
-With Helm installed, we can add the `traefik` helm repository and update it with:
+With Helm installed, we can add the `traefik` Helm repository and update it with:
 ```bash
 helm repo add traefik https://helm.traefik.io/traefik helm repo update